evberghe/gitutorial/gitutorial.md

 But then section 10, 'Cloning Repositories', comes a bit as a surprise - I was expecting instruction on how to push the test repository to github; instead the authors explain how to create a fresh repository on github, and how to download that to a local repository.
 Followed section 10 of the tutorial, downloading one of my existing projects (the <a href='https://github.com/evberghe/harmonograph' target='_blank'>harmonograph</a>) to a local repository.
 I downloaded to a directory that was a subdirectory of an existing project.
 Worked, but apparently Eclipse doesn't recognise the newly created directory as a repository directory in the project browser- there are no repository 'decorations' on the icons of the directory or its contents; and right-clicking doesn't give me the right context menu.
 Everything is fine, however, in the 'Git Repositories' window.

-Playing around with branches - will write a report on my experiences here later.
-Having too much fun right now to spend time on useful things.
+To upload a local repository to Github: first create a repository with the same name as the local one on Github.
+Place the URL of the newly created github repository on the clipboard.
+Then in Eclipse, right-click the repository directory, go to team > push in the context menu, and enter the URL when prompted.

+Creating branches works as advertised.
+When checking out a branch, content created in another branch is not visible; edits done in another branch are equally invisible.
+Seems to make a lot of sense.
+Still do do some edits that require more sophisticated merging of branches - only done edits so far that could be merged automatically (and I assume that this would be the best way to work: make sure there is always only one person working on a branch/file.)

 ## notes

 <b id="f1">1</b> For non-eclipse users: Eclipse also builds its own history file - it is always possible to compare recent versions of scripts with older versions, in a neat side-by-side view of old <i>vs</i> new, with plenty of tools to merge the content of the two versions.
 Git uses the same side-by-side views as core-Eclipse.
-Using Git, we basically have an unlimited history of our own edits, and can also compare our version of the scripts with edits done by others.[↩](#a1)
+Using Git, we basically have an unlimited history of our own edits, and can also compare our version of the scripts with edits done by others.<a href="#a1">↩</a>